-All of our U.S. poultry operations continue to operate under heightened biosecurity as a result of avian influenza outbreaks that affected the poultry industry in the U.S. in 2015, and we continue to communicate best practices to all farmers who contract with us.
+All of our U.S. poultry operations continue to operate under heightened biosecurity as a result of avian influenza outbreaks that affected the poultry industry in the U.S. and we continue to communicate best practices to all farmers who contract with us

 Our heightened measures include limiting non-essential visitor access to our contract farms, maintaining proper disinfection of vehicles entering those farms and the use of a biosecurity uniform for all visitors.
 Additional precautions for on-farm footwear have been established to prevent potential tracking of the virus into poultry houses.
 Tyson Foods employees who come in contact with live birds have received additional training specifically designed to help protect against the spread of avian influenza and we frequently communicate additional biosecurity guidance to the farmers who grow for our company.

 We test all Tyson-owned flocks for the virus before they leave the farm, and we know the results before they’re processed.
 Should any flock be diagnosed with highly pathogenic avian influenza, farms are immediately quarantined and birds from them are not processed.

 There’s no evidence to suggest that any form of avian influenza can be transmitted to humans from properly cooked poultry.
 According to the World Health Organization and the CDC, properly cooked poultry (minimum of 165 degrees with proper hygiene) is perfectly safe to eat.

 Does avian influenza (bird flu) affect the food I buy?

 No. This is not a food safety or human health issue.
 Avian Influenza is not foodborne and cannot be transmitted through properly cooked food.
 Safe food handling practices are a great way to help ensure the integrity of your food.
 (Cooking poultry to 165˚F kills bacteria and viruses).